-- 1. Enter the record and character to point to in the X register (record as integer part, character as fractional part) - 2.
-Enter the data filo name in the ALPHA register - 3.
+- 1. Enter the record and character to point to in the X register (rrr.ccc) - 2.
+Enter the text file name in the ALPHA register - 3.
 Execute HSEKPTA.
 The named file becomes the current file.

 If the ALPHA register is clear, the pointer is set in the current file.